ranja-sarkar/Dockerize-your-DS-project/Example/readme.md

    <img width="523" alt="22" src="https://github.com/user-attachments/assets/380d6b3a-58ca-47b0-82de-e55999c3d192" />

-For ready reference, refer the repo: https://github.com/datamindedbe/webinar-containers/tree/main/PART%20I
+For ready reference, visit the repo: https://github.com/datamindedbe/webinar-containers/tree/main/PART%20I

 Next comes **portability** - how about the container running in environments other than the one I built and ran successfully.